vaibhav-kadav/explainable-credit-risk-ml/README.md

 - Python3 (Core implementation)
 - Pandas, Numpy (Data manpulation)
 - Matplotlib, Seaborn (Visualization)
-- Scikit learn (Models)
+- Scikit learn (Modelling and evaluation)
-- SHAP (Shapely Additive Explanations)
+- SHAP (Explainability)
-- FastAPI (To use the ML model as API)
+- FastAPI (Model deployment as API)

 This is formulated as a binary classification problem where the model outputs a calibrated probability of default, not just a class label.